-No, except for piccolos and the drumline, members do not have to memorize their show music.
+Halftime- No, except for piccolos and the drumline, members do not have to memorize their show music.
 The Hawkeye Marching Band usually performs six different half-time shows, in addition to the pregame music, various cheers and music in the stands.
-We realize members are students first and can best use their free time studying for their classes.
-The use of flip folios is expected (you can even write your drill assignments on the music!).
+The use of flip folios is expected; In fact, writing your drill assignments on your music is required.
 All members use their folios in the stands during the game.

 Does the Hawkeye Marching Band have any off-campus performances scheduled during the season?

-In 2018 we will travel to a regional B1G game (TBA soon!).
-Of course, there is an excellent chance that we will be traveling to a post-season bowl game.
-Members are expected to attend the post-season bowl trip.
+In 2019, we will travel to one away game.
+Additionally, there is an excellent chance that we will be traveling to a post-season conference championship and/or bowl game.
+Members are expected to attend these events.